dawnlh/hw_pytorch_template/README.md

 **Note**: You don't have to specify current steps, since `WriterTensorboard` class defined at `srcs.logger.py` will track current steps.

+### More functions
+- model information: params, MACs, inference time, see`/srcs/utils/utils_eval_zzh.py`

 ## Trouble shoot
 - Warning occurs and code stops when using multi-GPU
   - info: UserWarning: semaphore_tracker: There appear to be 26 leaked semaphores to clean up at shutdown
   - solution: run `export PYTHONWARNINGS='ignore:semaphore_tracker:UserWarning'` to ignore this warning

-### More functions
-- model information: params, MACs, inference time, see`/srcs/utils/utils_eval_zzh.py`

-## Contribution
-Feel free to contribute any kind of function or enhancement, here the coding style follows PEP8

-Code should pass the [Flake8](http://flake8.pycqa.org/en/latest/) check before committing.
+- Metrics on the validation set is always higher than those on the training set in the training process
+  - This is normal, because the training performance metrics are averaged among all the training steps in one epoch, while those of the validation is just calculated after the last training step.

 ## TODOs
-- [ ] optimize the docs
-- [ ] DDP support
-- [ ] optimizer dir structure: add a new git branch `project` and move the project example there to make the template concise
-- [ ] verification: fix bugs, refactor codes and enable success running

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details

-## Note
-- The performance index (like ssim/psnr) of training seems always lower than that of validation.
-This is because the training performance index is averaged among all the training steps in one epoch, while that of the validation is just calculated after the last training step.

 ## Misc
 - emoji used: